LaurieRhodes/Powershell-Kusto-Schema-Tools/docs/log-analytics-to-bicep-dcr-export.md

 }
 ```

 Notice that the stream declaration is always a 'Custom' stream.
+The primary output is a Data Collection Rule in Bicep.

 #### 2. Transform KQL Generation

 ```bicep
 transformKql: 'source | project TimeGenerated = todatetime(TimeGenerated), TenantId = toguid(TenantId), payload_vmInstanceId_d = toreal(payload_vmInstanceId_d)'
 ```

+The creation of Transform KQL statements is a huge labour saving advantage of generating Data Collection Rules by script.

 #### 3. Role Assignment